Applying Yelp’s Campaign Style to SEO

 Think about somebody’s Facebook mobile upload of a shot of the steak they’re eating at the neighborhood steakhouse.
 With the caption, “Melts in your mouth”, your tendency is to check out that steakhouse yourself to sample their meat.
 It’s word of mouth recommendation, virtual style.

-But there is one website that completely depend their content on the users.
+But there is one website that completely depends on their users for content.
 Yelp is defined as a social network, user and local search website.
-They categorized their features according to geography with products and services that run from restaurants to barbershop to jewelry stores in Pacific Heights in San Francisco.
-As of the start of 2012, Yelp has had over 70 million unique visitors.
+They categorized the features according to geography with products and services that run from restaurants to barbershop to jewelry stores in Pacific Heights in San Francisco.
+At the start of 2012, Yelp had over 70 million unique visitors now they have over 150 million a month.

 Another thing Yelp has done is to simplify the life of local search.
 Unless it’s done for research, search is usually with the intent of finding the ones that are in proximity.
 Because of this, with Yelp’s programming of segregating features not only based their category but through their location, they have improved local search by 30%.